0 item $0.00

 Heart Foundation Catalyst Partnership Grants

-The Heart Foundation is proud to announce the 10 recipients of its inaugural Catalyst Partnership Grants, awarded to pioneering researchers and innovators working to change the future of cardiovascular health in Australia and beyond.
+The Heart Foundation is proud to announce all 10 recipients of its inaugural Catalyst Partnership Grants, awarded to pioneering researchers and innovators working to change the future of cardiovascular health.
+Each Catalyst Partnership Grant Awardee will receive seed funding and Heart Foundation support to secure larger investments.

-Baker Heart and Diabetes Insitute Director Professor John Greenwood says, “We are grateful for the support from our friends at the Heart Foundation to drive this innovative research that can be translated for the benefit of the wider community.”
+Baker Heart and Diabetes Foundation Director Professor John Greenwood says, “We are grateful for the support from our friends at the Heart Foundation to drive this innovative research that can be translated for the benefit of the wider community.”

 Each of the ten projects are distinctly varied with each reflecting the bold approach needed to tackle Australia’s leading cause of death and hospitalisation: cardiovascular disease (CVD).